isabella232/experience-manager-guides-learn.en/help/tutorials/native-pdf/native-pdf-language-variables.md

 1. Open the required page layout for editing.

     >[!NOTE]
     >
-> View [Customize a page layout](../native-pdf/components-pdf-template.md#customize-a-page-layout-customize-page-layout) section for opening a page layout for customization or editing.:
+    > View [Customize a page layout](../native-pdf/components-pdf-template.md#customize-a-page-layout-customize-page-layout) section for opening a page layout for customization or editing.

 1. Select the header to make it active to insert a variable.
 1. Select **Insert Variable**  <img src="./assets/insert-language-variable.svg" width="25"> in the toolbar.
 1. In the **Insert Variable** pop-up, select the name of the language variable to be inserted and click **Insert** to insert it in the header area.

     >[!NOTE]
     >
     > You can also enter the search string in the text box.
 The variable names containing the given string are filtered and displayed in the list.
     > The selected language variable is inserted in the header area.

 The following screenshot shows the value for the `copyright-label` added in the header area.